Frequently Asked Questions

 Where can I find the current Call for Papers (CFP)?

 The current call for papers can be found in the editorial of most recently published journal issue, on the IAS’ webpages and via the announcements page.
+However, non-theme submissions are welcome at anytime.

 How long does it take to publish with Exchanges?